 Within three days, William’s younger brother Prince Henry had marshaled his supporters, secured the treasury, and was crowned king at Westminster Abbey.
 Thus Henry I began his reign in August 1100.
 He was the youngest son of William the Conqueror, and he was sometimes called “beaclerc” because of his love of learning, or “clerkship.”
 Orderic Vitalis wrote in his 12th century Ecclesiastical History that Henry “was well instructed in both natural philosophy and knowledge of doctrine.”

 Henry I successfully repaired the crown’s relationship with the Church after it had been so disparaged during the reign of his elder brother.
 For example, he recalled Anselm Archbishop of Canterbury from exile and reinstated long-standing customs.
-Henry’s court also condemned the decadence of William’s era by ordering new dress codes -all the men of the court were promptly ordered to cut their long hair short.
-He cast William’s unpopular adviser, Ranulf Flambard, in to the Tower of London, and Henry elevated the country’s financial and judicial concerns into the capable hands of his trusted adviser, Roger Bishop of Salisbury.
+Henry’s court also condemned the decadence of William II’s era by ordering new dress codes -all the men of the court were promptly ordered to cut their long hair short.
+He cast William’s unpopular adviser, Ranulf Flambard, to the Tower of London, and Henry elevated the country’s financial and judicial concerns into the capable hands of his trusted adviser, Roger Bishop of Salisbury.
+At this point bureaucracy begins to appear (the word coming from the French writing desk or “bureau”) as the Normans institute detailed forms of administration.

 Henry was a strong but opportunistic monarch, yet medieval historians have disparaged him for being a licentious king, siring more bastards than any other English monarch (over 20 from six different mistresses).
 Certain historians like William of Malmesbury tried in vain to mask his character flaws by suggesting the good king merely desired more children.

-He married Edith in 1100 (who went by Matilda to sound more ‘Norman’) the daughter of Malcolm III of Scotland and St. Margaret (sister of Edgar the Aetheling), thus the last link to the Anglo-Saxon bloodline to ever sit on the throne of England.
-Henry’s marriage was a deliberate effort to connect his rulership with the House of Wessex.
+Henry married Edith in 1100 (who went by Matilda to sound more ‘Norman’) the daughter of Malcolm III of Scotland and St. Margaret (sister of Edgar the Aetheling), thus she was the last link to the Anglo-Saxon bloodline to ever sit on the throne of England.
+Henry’s marriage was a deliberate effort to connect his rulership with the House of Wessex -the praiseworthy lineage of Alfred the Great.
 Matilda bore Henry two children who survived past infancy: a son named William and a daughter also named Matilda.
-Tragically, Henry’s only male heir, William, died in a shipwreck in the English Channel en route to England from Normandy.
+Tragically, Henry’s only male heir, William, died in a shipwreck in the English Channel while en route to England from Normandy.
 The incident has come to be known as the sinking of the White Ship (1120), and it caused a crisis over the succession of the crown.
-In response, Henry announced that his daughter Matilda would succeed him, rather than his nephew Stephen (the Count of Blois) and any number of Henry’s illegitimate heirs (the principle of succession by the closest blood relative had not yet been established).
+In response, Henry announced that his daughter Matilda would succeed him, rather than his nephew Stephen (the Count of Blois) or any number of Henry’s illegitimate heirs (the principle of succession by the closest blood relative had not yet been established).
 The crisis of succession was a fateful occurrence that would lead to a prolonged 20 year civil war throughout the land.

 Henry I’s daughter Matilda, or “Maud” as the English called her, was betrothed to Henry V, Holy Roman Emperor and King of Germany.
 It was a childless marriage and it did not last long.
 She became a widowed Empress at the age of 22 in 1122 when Henry V died, and she was later remarried to Geoffrey the Count of Anjou, but it was a loveless partnership.
-She was indeed an impressive woman.
+Nevertheless, she was indeed an impressive woman.
 She was a fierce, cynical, and proud politician who thrived in her role as monarch.
 It was said that she had the “nature of a man in the frame of a woman” and her successes are marked by her offspring.
 Matilda or “Maud” gave birth to one of the greatest kings of England: the future Henry II (or “Henry Plantagenet”).
+The Plantagenets became the future rulers of England for 400 years.

 In 1139, Maud freed herself from entanglements in France and returned to England to claim the throne.
-Many of the barons, dismayed by Stephen’s weaknesses (Stephen had made a better soldier than king), joined forces with Maud along with the Church and in 1141 a general rebellion broke out against Stephen -he was imprisoned at the Battle of Lincoln, a battle which saw Stephen overwhelmed while trying to storm the castle at Lincoln.
+Many of the barons, dismayed by Stephen’s weaknesses (Stephen, as it turned out, made a better soldier than a king), joined forces with Maud along with the Church and in 1141 a general rebellion broke out against Stephen -he was imprisoned at the Battle of Lincoln, a battle which saw Stephen overwhelmed while trying to storm the castle at Lincoln.
 Stephen’s own brother joined Maud’s side.
-During this period, the barons took advantage of the lack of leadership by claiming any and all riches for themselves, according the Anglo-Saxon Chronicle.
-They stole away into vast castles throughout the countryside.
+During this period, the barons took advantage of the lack of leadership by claiming any and all riches for themselves according the Anglo-Saxon Chronicle.
+They stole themselves away into vast castles throughout the countryside.
 However, thanks to the quick work of Stephen’s Empress (also named Matilda) Stephen was released from prison and he narrowly escaped recapture.

-Despite not having a coronation ceremony, Maud was the de facto ruler of England several months in 1141, however London rose up in open rebellion and forced Maud out of the city.
-The Chronicler describes Maud as haughty and intolerable -an arrogant and cold ruler.
+Despite not having a coronation ceremony, Maud was the de facto ruler of England for several months in 1141, however London rose up in open rebellion and forced Maud out of the city.
+The Anglo-Saxon Chronicler describes Maud as haughty and intolerable -an arrogant and cold ruler.
 Meanwhile, the entire region fell into a chaotic civil war for six more years, and with the death of Robert of Gloucester (Henry I’s bastard son) all eyes fell on Maud’s young son, Prince Henry.
 Eventually, Maud left England and returned to Normandy where her son’s powerful kingdom was on the rise, but she never stopped advocating for Henry’s accession to the throne in England.
 In November 1153 it was the Church who brought the two sides together with the signing of the Treaty of Winchester, a treaty which forced Stephen to recognize Prince Henry as his heir.
-Within a year Stephen would be dead and Henry was set to become king.
+Within a year Stephen would be dead (perhaps an intestinal infection, though some suspect poison) and Henry of Anjou (son of Matilda) was set to become king.

 Timeline of the Norman Monarchs: